Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_data_contextualization_sql_graph/DataContextualizationSolution.md

 So Gary logged in the ‘Quality system’ and used the asset ID ‘AE0520’ to look up the table from AE_OP_EFF which contains the all the key attributes for operation efficiency data.

-There are many columns in the AE_OP_EFF table and Gary is speficially interested in the ‘alarm’ status.
+There are many columns in the AE_OP_EFF table and Gary is specifically interested in the ‘alarm’ status.
 However the details for the most critical alarms of the asset is kept in another table called ‘alarm’.
-Gary needs to record the key ID ‘MA_0520’ of ‘alarm’ table which correspoinding to the asset ‘AE0520’, as they are using different naming conventions.
+Gary needs to record the key ID ‘MA_0520’ of ‘alarm’ table which corresponding to the asset ‘AE0520’, as they are using different naming conventions.

 In the reality, the relationship is much more complicated than this.
 Gary has to search for more than one attribute of the asset and has to log in to many more tables from different systems to get all the data for a complete report.
-Gary used query and script to faciliate his work but the queries become complicated and hard to maintain.
+Gary used query and script to facilitate his work but the queries become complicated and hard to maintain.
 Even worse thing is, the systems are growing and the demand of the report is changing, that more data needs to be added to the report for different decision makers’ perspectives.

-One of the major pain points for Gary is, the ID of one asset in different system are different, as these systems have been developed and  mainained  separately and even using different protocols.
+One of the major pain points for Gary is, the ID of one asset in different system are different, as these systems have been developed and maintained separately and even using different protocols.
 He has to manually query the different tables to get the data for the same asset, that caused his query not only complex but also difficult to understand without domain expertise.
 He uses a lot of time to recruit to the newly onboarded operation engineer and explain the relationships behind.

-If there is a mechnism to ‘link’ the different names but belong to the same asset across systems, Gary’s life will be much easier and his report query will be much simplier.
+If there is a mechanism to ‘link’ the different names but belong to the same asset across systems, Gary’s life will be much easier and his report query will be much simpler.

 ## Potential Use Cases